Kim Taehyung's net worth: Exploring the luxurious lifestyle and riches of BTS' V

 His car collection

 For those who have watched Run BTS, you must’ve noticed the members seated in the ultra-stylish Genesis GV80 SUV.
 While filming the show, V was so impressed with the car that he bought himself the sedan soon after.
-Costing around USD 70,900, the Genesis GV80 SUV oozes sophistication.
+Costing around USD 70,900 (INR 58 lakh approx.), the Genesis GV80 SUV oozes sophistication.
 Boasting an athletic and elegant design, futuristic technology as well as advanced safety features, the car is definitely worth the splurge.

 Kim Taehyung’s insanely expensive apparel

 BTS members love basking in all things luxury!
 V always aces his fashion game by flaunting some of the best designer pieces one can only dream of buying.
 The artist’s love for Gucci has been visible throughout his public outings.
-One such piece that caught fans’ attention for its berserkly expensive price was a Floral Diamond choker worth USD 30,000.
-He has also previously worn Gucci’s Le Marche Des Merveilles watch, a green and white Gucci Houndstooth tweed vest worth USD 4200, and a black Gucci corduroy jacket costing around USD 7580 among other things.
-Another piece of apparel that deserves a mention is V’s Bottega Veneta jacket worth USD 5300, which he wore for one of the group’s Billboard shoots.
+One such piece that caught fans’ attention for its berserkly expensive price was a Floral Diamond choker worth USD 30,000 (INR 24 lakh approx.).
+He has also previously worn Gucci’s Le Marche Des Merveilles watch, a green and white Gucci Houndstooth tweed vest worth USD 4200 (INR 3.4 lakh approx.), and a black Gucci corduroy jacket costing around USD 7580 (INR 6.2 lakh approx.) among other things.
+Another piece of apparel that deserves a mention is V’s Bottega Veneta jacket worth USD 5300 (INR 4.3 lakh approx.), which he wore for one of the group’s Billboard shoots.

 TAEHYUNG #BTS 180215 billboard #TAEHYUNG #태형 #방탄소년단